andacgs/andacgs/README.md

   - fluent in german, english and turkish

-  - hitting the gym alot
+  - i generally have my projects in private repos

-  - enjoy reading books
+  - i enjoy dwelving in books and hitting the gym

   - call me AGS, my full name is rather unusual to pronounce
 </details>